 - 1 sheet of card stock per child

+- Oil pastels

 - Black tempera paint

+- Paint brushes

 - Scissors

-- Oil pastels

-- Paintbrushes

 - Toothpicks

 - 1. Cover an entire sheet of card stock with oil pastels.
 Use lots of different colors and designs. - 2.
 Cover the entire sheet with slightly watered-down tempera paint. - 3.
 Allow to dry completely. - 4.
-Cut the card stock in the shape of an egg. - 5.
+Cut the cardstock in the shape of an egg. - 5.
 Gently scratch off the tempera paint with a toothpick to reveal the pastels underneath.
 Scratch the paint in whatever patterns or designs you want!

-Find lots more crafts on our P. Zonka Pinterest board.
+Find lots more crafts on our P. Zonka Pinterest Board.